danimtb/dasshio/README.md

 ## Description: How dasshio works

-This is a python script used to scan Wi-Fi devices connected to your network (using ARP and UDP).
+This is a python script used to scan Wifi devices connected to your network (using ARP and UDP).
 If a device matches any MAC address of the options, it will perform a HTTP POST request to the Home Assistant API.

 ## Usage